 The working group’s core membership and coordination is provided by the NIHR Mental Health Translational Research Collaboration and Dementia Translational Research Collaboration.
 These collaborations bring in a community of expert researchers who are passionate about driving this research.

 Clinical studies such as PHOSP-COVID will allow us to understand more clearly what the long-term effects are, and potentially why they affect some people more than others.
 Research is progressing well and the first results are already emerging from the study.

 The psychological effects of the pandemic

 But as well as examining the mental health effect of COVID-19 itself, we also need to consider the effect of the other aspects of the pandemic.
-Professor Sir Simon Wessely and team reviewed the psychological impact of quarantine using existing data and found it to be wide-ranging, substantial and that it can also be long-lasting.
+Professor Sir Simon Wessely and team wrote a review of the psychological impact of quarantine using existing data and found it to be wide-ranging, substantial and that it can also be long-lasting.

 Additionally, there are likely to be different mental health impacts on contrasting populations of people.
 We already know that COVID-19 targets a disproportionate number of people from BAME backgrounds.
 But what about the mental health impact on those who live in a tower block and have limited access to green space?
 Or those with young children at home who have struggled to work?
 It’s completely different.
 Hopefully, the recent NIHR and UKRI funding for research on mental health and COVID-19 will help us understand with more nuance how different people are affected.